Website Habitat for Humanity Chicago

 Successful Habitat team members share the following characteristics

 Environment: The Habitat Chicago office is located at Cermak Rd. and Carpenter St. in Chicago.
 It is accessible by car or by public transit.
-The Donor Database Specialist will have a desk, computer, and phone line in an open office environment.
-This position may require occasional off-site meetings and activities.
+This position will have a desk, computer, and phone line in an open office environment.

-Conditions: Ability to lift 25 pounds, ability to work at a computer for long periods of time.
+Conditions: Must be able to lift 25 pounds and work at a computer for long periods of time.

 FLSA Status: This position is exempt from the overtime provisions of the Fair Labor Standards Act (FLSA).
 It does not earn overtime or compensatory time for additional time worked.

-Training: The position will begin with an onboarding period to become familiar with the organization’s work and policies; the new hire will be trained on the specifics of the role through a combination of in-person, online and written trainings and will be expected to take the initiative to review materials as needed and seek understanding of new developments in order to perform responsibilities.
+Training: The position will begin with an onboarding period to become familiar with the organization’s work and policies; they will be trained on the specifics of the role through a combination of in-person, online and written trainings and will be expected to take the initiative to review materials as needed and seek understanding of new developments in order to perform their responsibilities.

-To Apply: Please submit compelling cover letter and resume to email@example.com with “Donor Database Specialist – Your Name” in the subject line by 03/24/2023.
+To Apply: Please submit compelling cover letter and resume to firstname.lastname@example.org with “Partnership Specialist – Your Name” in the subject line by 6/5/2023.
 Successful applicants will be contacted for interviews.

 Habitat for Humanity Chicago values a diverse and inclusive workplace and strongly encourages women, people of color, LGBTQ individuals, people with disabilities, members of ethnic minorities, foreign-born residents, and veterans to apply.